Example of setting configuration via configuration file

 }

-# send anonymous usage information
+# send anonymous information about Quine feature usage

 help-make-quine-better = true